Integral period relations and congruences: Introduction

 For an elliptic curve, this implies the following corollary. \begin{cor} Let $E/\Q$ be a semistable elliptic curve of conductor $N$ and $p>3$ a prime for which $E$ has no subgroup of order $p$ defined over $F'$, then if the Galois representation $E[p]$ has conductor $N$ and $p$ is prime to $ND\# (O_F/NO_F)^\times$, we have

 where and $\Omega_E^+,\Omega_E^-$ are the N\'eron differentials periods associated to $E$. \end{cor}

 Let us consider now the case $F$ imaginary quadratic with discriminant $-D$; so now $\alpha$ is odd.
 We obtain results of a different nature as the value of $L(\Ad(f)\otimes\alpha,s)$ at $s=1$ is no longer critical.
 We introduce similarly the normalized base change $f_F$ of $f$ to $F$.
 This is a Bianchi modular form of weight $(k,k)$ and level $N.\cO_F$ (see for instance \cite[Section 2]{Lan80} and \cite{Ku80}).
 One can associate two differential forms on the Bianchi variety of respective degree one and two.
-This allows to define two periods $u_1(f_F)$ and $u_2(f_F)$ (see Section \ref{periods-imagquad}) as in the second author's original work \cite{Ur95}.
+This allows to define two periods $u_1(f_F)$ and $u_2(f_F)$ (see \eqref{periods} in Section \ref{periods-imagquad} for their definitions) as in the second author's original work \cite{Ur95}.

 let $h_{k,k}^F(N,\cO)$ be the Hecke algebra acting faithfully on the second cohomology of the Bianchi variety of level $N$ and $\T_F$ be its localization at the maximal ideal $\m_F$ associated to $f_F$.
-Similarly as in the real quadratic case, we define (see Section \ref{sectHeckecong}) Hecke and cohomological congruence ideals $\eta_{f_F}$, $\eta_{f_F}^{\sharp}$, $\eta_{f_F}^{coh}$, $\eta_{f_F}^{i,\sharp}$ for $i\in\{1,2\}$.
+Let $\eta_f$ be the congruence ideal\footnote{This is the Fitting ideal of the congruence module of $f$.
+See section \ref{sectManinCongruence} where the definition of this classical invariant is recalled.} for $f$.
+We define (see Section \ref{sectHeckecong}) Hecke and cohomological congruence ideals $\eta_{f_F}^{i}$ and $\eta_{f}^{i,\sharp}$ for $i\in\{1,2\}$ which measure respectively congruences of the base change $f_F$ with all other Bianchi modular forms of same level and weight and congruences with those which does noe come from Base change up to twist.
+The indexes $i$ here means that in each case the integral structure considered is the one coming from the degree i integral cohomology of the Bianchi hyperbolic threefold.
 Our main result in the imaginary quadratic field case is the following Theorem.

 \begin{thm} Assume that $(N,D)=1$, that (CV) holds and that the number of prime factors of $N$ which remain inert in $F$ is odd.
 Let $p>k$ be a prime not dividing $D\cdot N\cdot \# (O_F/NO_F)^\times$ and suppose that $f_F$ is non-Eisenstein and $N$-minimal for this prime.
 Then